-First on my list is the Tempur-Pedic TEMPUR-Cloud Breeze Dual Cooling Pillow, perfect for side sleepers who love a classic memory foam feel.
+First on our list is the Tempur-Pedic TEMPUR-Cloud Breeze Dual Cooling Pillow, perfect for side sleepers who love a classic memory foam feel.

-Filled with one thick piece of TEMPUR-material, this pillow offers a lofty 5″ profile and a medium level of firmness.
-In my opinion, you can’t talk about memory foam without talking about Tempur-Pedic.
+Filled with one thick piece of TEMPUR-material, this pillow offers a lofty 5-inch profile and a medium level of firmness.
+In our opinion, you can’t talk about memory foam without talking about Tempur-Pedic.
 TEMPUR-material is extra-moldable with a super-slow response to pressure, ideal for folks looking to sink deeply into their pillow.

 Why It’s a Good Pick

 Because of its lofty build, side sleepers are going to be most compatible with the TEMPUR-Cloud Breeze.
-But the brand makes a range of pillows for all sleeping positions, so be sure to check my full Tempur-Pedic pillows review to find the one that best meets your needs!
+But the brand makes a range of pillows for all sleeping positions, so be sure to check out our full Tempur-Pedic pillows review to find the one that best meets your needs.